kalaiser/awesome-cdk/readme.md

 * [cdk-passwordless](https://github.com/farminf/aws-cdk-passwordless) - Construct for having passwordless authentication using userpool.
 * [cdk-iam-generator](https://www.npmjs.com/package/cdk-iam-generator) - Construct to generate IAM Managed Policies and IAM Roles using JSON Configuration.
-* [𝗖𝟯](https://github.com/SSHcom/c3) - Enables compliancy with privacy and security best practices.
+* [c3](https://github.com/SSHcom/c3) - Enables compliancy with privacy and security best practices.

 ### Ops

 * [cdk-instanceStopRule](https://github.com/tecracer/cdk-constructs/tree/master/packages/cdk-instanceStopRule) - CDK component which creates an instance with a CloudWatch rule to stop it at the end of the day.
-* [cdk-time-bomb](https://www.npmjs.com/package/cdk-time-bomb) - CDK Construct that implodes your AWS CDK Stack after a set amount of time, save money, be happy!
+* [cdk-time-bomb](https://www.npmjs.com/package/cdk-time-bomb) - CDK Construct that implodes your AWS CDK Stack after a set amount of time.

 ### Queue